aws-neuron/aws-neuron-sdk/docs/tutorial-tensorflow-neuron-compile-infer.md

  ...
 ```

-Step 3.
+3.3.
 If not compiling and inferring on the same instance, copy the artifact to the inference server:
 ```bash
  scp -i <PEM key file>  ws_resnet50/resnet50_neuron.zip ubuntu@<instance DNS>:~/  # Ubuntu scp -i <PEM key file>  ws_resnet50/resnet50_neuron.zip ec2-user@<instance DNS>:~/  # AML2
 ```
-Step 4.
+3.4.
 On the Inf1, create a inference Python script named `infer_resnet50.py` with the following content:
 ```python
  import os
  import numpy as np